nickfargo/state/_includes/content/api/state-function.md

 * `combinator` : function :: ( `autostate`, [`protostate`] ) → ( `fn` : function )

-Causes a function to be decorated with fixed bindings to the precise `State` in which it is defined.
+Causes a function to be decorated with fixed bindings that indicate the precise `State` in which it is defined.
 This provides the means to reliably reference the **protostate** within a state method, event listener, etc.

 Returns an object that boxes `fn`, marked with a `type` of `state-fixed-function`.